HealthIQ-LLC/master-patient-index/README.md

 All four serialization tracks are provided along one number-line.
 Meta-data is collected via `POST` request payload hitting any endpoint, and this is inserted into the number-line source table, `ETLIDSource`, with an auto-incremented ID returning.
 This ID forms the primary key of a new record insertion which may be staged for any table in the model.
 Control over the minting of keys and the ties between them and any transactional activity supports the goals of observability and reversibility.
 Traversing the keys that are created unleashes numerous ways of querying, analyzing, and assessing the records in fine grain.

-See the wiring diagrams for the data model in the **Visuals** section below but in short: any `POST` request (one which alters the network) spawns a `batch`.
+See the wiring diagrams for the data model in the **Flow Charts** section below but in short: any `POST` request (one which alters the network) spawns a `batch`.
 One attribute of this request is the `endpoint` it came in on (referred to here as `batch_action`) and another is the `batch_key`.
 Any record altered as a result of a single request (remember: many records could be affected by any one request) will have that change associated to the `batch_id`.
 There is also a `batch_status` which goes from `PENDING` to `COMPLETED` as computational conditions are met.

 Meanwhile, one request may trigger a sequence of individual transactions, each on one record somewhere in the model.
 Each of these transactions, the atomic behavior of this service, spawns a `process`.
 Among the attributes of the `process` you'll find a `process_id`, its parent the `batch_id`, our internal primary key of the record, your source primary key of the record, and a `transaction_key`.
 The `transaction_key` is formed as follows `f'{batch_id}_{process_id}'.` The `process` record also has a `process_status` which goes from `PENDING` to a custom verb which says what just happened (eg. 'POSTED', 'ACTIVATED', 'ARCHIVED', etc., etc. etc.) by way of usages of `processor.update_status()`.